spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 Missing Data
 ^^^^^^^^^^^^
 Any pixel in the rate image that has a value of NaN or exactly zero is flagged as False in the mask.
-This includes any reference pixels that are present in the exposure.
+This typically includes any reference pixels that are present in the exposure.

 Outliers
 ^^^^^^^^
-For imaging modes, bright, isolated sources must be distinguished from the background and masked in order to fit and remove the smooth background level.
+For imaging modes, bright, compact sources must be distinguished from the background and masked in order to fit and remove the smooth background level.